Logical Reasoning

 • 81 official LSATs as questions, timed sections & full-length tests

-Laurie: In a democracy, public art should bring people together either by expressing a consensus on a subject or by helping people to reconcile their differences and to recognize that no single opinion is definitive. acrimony, it has failed in its task.
+Laurie: In a democracy, public art should bring people together either by expressing a consensus on a subject or by helping people to reconcile their differences and to recognize that no single opinion is definitive.

 22.

-Laurieʼs and Elsaʼs statements provide the most support for holding that they
+Laurie's and Elsa's statements provide the most support for holding that they disagree about

-what types of public art are most characteristic of
+1. what types of public art

 Neither person discussed which types of public are art are most characteristic of modern democracies.

-2. Out of Scope: enjoy / support29% picked this
+Out of Scope: enjoy / support

 Neither person talked about whether it was possible for the public to enjoy or support certain types of art.
 They only talked about whether public art should / shouldn't try to bring people together.
 The language of this answer most closely resembles the wording of Elsa's statements, and we can't even infer what position she would take on this answer.
 She thinks it's impossible for public art to bring people together by expressing consensus or reconciling differences, but we have no idea whether she thinks it's possible or not to create public art that people with radically different opinions can enjoy and support.

-3. Correct57% picked this
+29% picked this

-what the criterion of success for public art in a democracy
+what the criterion of success

 Why this is right